farangkao/eso-zbs/README.md

   ```

 [lualibs/LuaXML/LuaXML.lua](lualibs/LuaXML/LuaXML.lua)  -- Library to read XML Files by Gerald Franz [http://viremo.eludi.net/LuaXML/](http://viremo.eludi.net/LuaXML/)  -- download for binary .dll file necessairy in the same folder.

+# ZBS Installation Directory

+[interpreters/luaeso.lua](interpreters/luaeso.lua) -- To be able to Choose Project->Lua Interpreters->Lua 5.1 Elder Scrolls Online

+[api/lua/esolua.lua](api/lua/esolua.lua) -- For Syntax Support (incl.
+AutoComplete and ToolTips)
+**Note:** This is just an example, need to be completed with all functions and variables.